-Establishment: Founded in 1989, Development Action Society is a not for profit, non - political, secular non - government organization registered under the Society's Registration Act XXI of 1860, the Foreign Contribution Regulation Act (FCRA) and Income Tax Exemption 80G and 12A.
+Establishment: Founded on 18 August 1989, Development Action Society is a not for profit, non - political non - government organization registered under the Society's Registartion Act XXI of 1961, registered under NTI Ayog, the Foreign Contribution Regulation Act (FCRA) and Income TAx Exemption 80G and 12A.

+Mission:

-Mission: Our mission is to empower women, children and youth to realize their rights and access resources, through quality interventions in education, health and livelihood, so that they are enabled to transform their communities.
+Our mission is to empower women, children and youth to realize their rights and access resources, through quality interventions in education, health and livelihood, so that they are enabled to transform their communities.